-Put-in-Bay News has learned that Island Hardware recently added new lumber storage and display area.
-The old lumber barn is going to become a new store, although they can’t say just what yet.
+Put-in-Bay News February 2011 has learned that Island Hardware recently added new lumber storage and display area.
+The old lumber barn will become a new store, although they can’t say just what yet.
 Jessie Greene-Hill tells us she’s starting NIA classes again on February 12th at 11 a.m. at the Put-in-Bay Town Hall on Tuesdays, Wednesdays, and Saturdays.
 Anyone is welcome to sign up for the classes.

 For all those hard-core anti-Facebook people out there, we’d like to let them know they are really missing some great Put-in-Bay News.
 Billy Market has been posting old pictures of Put-in-Bay on the popular social media website.
 We found his pictures make for a great daily dose of island nostalgia.
 Sign up and see what we mean.

 Aaron Wilson (Put-in-Bay Hign School Class of 1999) was recently voted instructor pilot of the year at Dover Air Force Base in Delaware.

 Caroline Conrad, Paula Garsteck, Karen, and Amanda Goaziou were in Los Angeles in January.
 While there, the four island ladies took in the Ellen Show, Price is Right, and Let’s Make a Deal.
 You might see them on the Price is Right when it airs on February 10th.
 Check your local listings for time and channel.
 Tyler Whidden experienced his first flight to the island in January.
 The comedian didn’t think there was anything particularly funny about the flight, but his fellow passenger, youngster Danger Morrow, enjoyed it immensely.

 Frieda Baer hosted another of her trendy dinner parties at her home on East Point on January 10th.
 Those who